 Grades 7 & 8 will go to lunch following their 3rd period class (11:00 am).
 Grades 5 & 6 will eat lunch at 11:30 am.
-Breakfast is served before school in the cafeteria.
+Breakfast is served before school in the cafeteria starting at 7:40.
 Specific instructions dealing with lunch procedures will be discussed with students the first day of school.
 All students are expected to report to the lunch area during their assigned lunch shift.
 Students are not allowed to leave the building for lunch.